stride3d/stride-website/_posts/2020-05-08-community-meeting-3.md

 ## Sponsoring and gold members
+OUTDATED: As off November 2021, we will use [Open collective](https://opencollective.com/stride3d)

-We welcome our new gold sponsor David Jeske.
+~~We welcome our new gold sponsor David Jeske.
 We would also like to thank him for contributing the work on VXGI last year.
-He is using Stride for one of his projects.
+He is using Stride for one of his projects.~~

-Also, a friendly reminder, that if you [sponsor Stride through Github](https://github.com/sponsors/xen2), the reward is doubled by Github.
-You can also still sponsor through [Patreon](https://www.patreon.com/stride3d)
+~~Also, a friendly reminder, that if you [sponsor Stride through Github](https://github.com/sponsors/xen2), the reward is doubled by Github.~~

 ## Links
 In case you missed them, here are the new links that you should be using: